rchain/architecture-docs/README.rst

 RChain-Architecture
 *****************************

 The RChain platform architecture description provides a high-level blueprint to build a decentralized, economically sustainable public compute infrastructure.
-While the RChain design is inspired by that of earlier blockchains, it alone realizes decades of research across the fields of concurrent and distributed computation, mathematics, and programming language design.
-The platform boasts a modular, end-to-end design that commits to correct-by-construction software and industrial extensibility.
+The RChain design is inspired by that of earlier blockchains; it unifies decades of research across the fields of concurrent and distributed computation, formal semantics, and programming language design.
+The RChain platform boasts a modular, end-to-end design that commits to correct-by-construction software and industrial extensibility.

 GETTING STARTED
 ======================